Should the Lord wait to return, I dream that history books might tell a

 different story of a changed environment on university campuses.
-Instead of the secularism, relativism, and hedonism common today, I believe that there will be a revival of the values that great universities were once founded on.
-Due to the corporate faculty, staff, and student ministry organizations and the local church in the vicinity of Arizona State University, I hope to read of how in the early 21st century,
+Instead of the secularism, relativism, and hedonism common in today’s culture, I believe there will be a revival of the values that great universities founded on (Christian Worldview ).